 Led by: Jenn Turner

-This 20-hour training (18 hrs in person, 2 hrs self-study) is based in the robust research from the Trauma Center, of the Justice Resource Institute in Brookline, MA.
-Core emphasis is placed on how the core components of the practice and process of trauma sensitive yoga, are the core building blocks to any anti- oppressive and trauma sensitive work.
-The training will provide specific tools to support participants to facilitate trauma sensitive movement and breath practices that are vital to the healing process of complex trauma in personal, professional, community-based or system-wide relationships.
+This 20-hour training (18 hours in person, 2 hours self-study) will emphasize the core components of the practice and process of trauma sensitive yoga, and how they relate to any anti-oppressive and trauma sensitive work.
+The training will provide specific tools to support participants to facilitate trauma-sensitive movement and breath practices that are vital to the healing process of complex trauma.

 Sunday 9 - 1 and 2 - 5 PM